mevianna/sbrc-quantum-computing-uav/search-strategy.md

-# Databases

 # Search String
-This study adopted a structured search strategy across the electronic databases to identify scientific articles on quantum-based approaches for collision avoidance in UAVs.
+This study adopted a structured search strategy across three electronic databases to identify scientific articles on quantum-based approaches for collision avoidance in UAVs.
 A comprehensive search string was applied across all databases to capture a wide range of relevant terminology.